neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 ```
 As a response, you'll recieve an ID of the builder process - let's call it `<builder-handle-ID>`.
 This ID will be used in all subsequent commands involving the transaction builder.

-### Add operation to the builder
+### Add transfer to the builder
-We will now define the proposed transfer we aim to create.
+We will now define the transfer we aim to execute.
 Our variables are as follows:
 * `<muliti-sig-account-ID>` - the ID of `muliti-sig-account`, e.g. `1.2.127`,
 * `<destination-account-ID>` - the ID of `destination-account`, e.g. `1.2.128`,
 * `<transfer-amount>` - the amount (in satoshi) to be sent, e.g. if you want to send BTS 14.00 use `1400000`,